 Once upon a time, Facebook was used only by American college students.
 Those days are long over.

-In December 2016, Facebook reported an average of 1.23 billion daily active users and 1.86 billion monthly active users - up from 1.59 billion monthly active users at the end of 2015.
+Facebook reports an average of 1.79 billion daily active users and 2.89 billion monthly active users.

 The site's massive audience just keeps growing and, because its members span the globe, you can use it to reach nearly anyone.